 SpamHero can only filter email that it sees.
 Here are some common reasons spam might not go through the filter and what you can do to fix each issue:

-6. If spammers are sending directly to your server's IP address and ignoring the MX records for your domain.
+If spammers are sending directly to your server's IP address and ignoring the MX records for your domain, those emails will not be filtered.
 If that is happening, we have ideas on how you can secure your mail server here: Prevent spam from being sent to your server's IP